tkurki/signalk-to-influxdb/README.md

 The coordinates are written as `[lon, lat]` strings for minimal postprocessing in GeoJSON conversion.
 Optionally, coordinates can be written separately to database.
 This enable location data to be used in various ways e.g. in Grafana (mapping, functions, ...).

-The plugin creates `/signalk/vX/api/self/track` endpoint that accepts two parameters:
+The plugin creates `/signalk/vX/api/self/track` endpoint that accepts three parameters and returns GeoJSON MultiLineString.

+_Parameters:_
-- timespan in the xxxY format, where xxx is a Number and Y one of
+- __timespan__: in the format xxxY _(e.g. 1h)_, where xxx is a Number and Y one of:
   - s  (seconds)
   - m  (minutes)
   - h  (hours)
   - d  (days)
   - w  (weeks)

-- resolution in the same format and returns GeoJSON MultiLineString.
+- __resolution__: (in the same format)
+specifies the time interval between each point returned.
 For example `http://localhost:3000/signalk/v1/api/self/track?timespan=1d&resolution=1h` will return the data for the last 1 day (24 hours) with one position per hour.
 The data is simply sampled with InfluxDB's `first()` function.

+- __timespanOffset__: (number)
+Without timespanOffset defined the end time of the returned data is the current time.
+Supplying a _timespanOffset_ value changes the end time to be `current time - timespanOffset`.
+The _timespanOffset_ value is considered to have the same "Y" as  _timespan_.

+_Examples: where current time is 14:00_

+`http://localhost:3000/signalk/v1/api/self/track?timespan=12h&resolution=1m` returns data in the time window _2:00 - 14:00_

+`http://localhost:3000/signalk/v1/api/self/track?timespan=12h&resolution=1m&timespanOffset=1` returns data in the time window _1:00 - 13:00_.

 ### Provider